An SUV crash at a London school kills an 8-year-old girl. A woman is arrested for dangerous driving

-LONDON (AP) — An 8-year-old girl was killed and more than a dozen people were injured Thursday when an SUV crashed into a private elementary school on a narrow road in southwest London, police said.
+LONDON (AP) — An 8-year-old girl was killed and 15 people were injured Thursday when an SUV crashed into a private elementary school on a narrow road in southwest London as the children were celebrating the end of the school year.
 The crash wasn’t believed to be terrorism, and the driver was taken into custody.

 The girl died at the scene, Detective Chief Superintendent Clair Kelland said at a briefing near the crash site in London's Wimbledon district.